-Earning Pension Credits for Non-Work Periods
+Earning Pension Credits and Years of Vesting Service for Non-Work Periods

-You may still be able to earn Pension Credits if your absence from Covered Employment was due to:
+You may still be able to earn Pension Credits and Years of Vesting Service if your absence from Covered Employment was due to:

-• Qualified Military Service
+Qualified Military Service

 You may earn limited Pension Credit and Years of Vesting Service for periods in which you perform qualified military service.
-If you leave Covered Employment to enter active service in the armed forces of the United States, your period of military service will be credited to the extent required by the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), as amended or other federal law.
+If you leave Covered Employment to enter active service in the armed forces of the United States, your period of military service will be credited to the extent required by the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA), as amended, or other federal law.
 In order to be eligible for this credit you must:

-- Have earned at least 1⁄4 Pension Credit during either the year you entered military service or the year before you entered military service; - Have earned a total of at least two (2) Pension Credits at the time you left Covered Employment to enter military service; - Apply for reemployment with your employer within the time limits set by USERRA; - Notify the Trustees of your claim for credit and provide evidence of your military service (including proof that your discharge was not dishonorable); - Work at least 300 hours in Covered Employment during the 12-month period beginning on the date of your discharge; and - Earn at least 21⁄2 Pension Credits during the five-year period beginning on the date of your discharge.
+- Have earned at least 3/12 Pension Credit during either the year you entered military service or the year before you entered military service; - Notify your employer and the Fund Office in writing that you will be entering military service and the expected length of your deployment; - Apply for reemployment with your employer within the time limits set by USERRA; and - Notify the Trustees of your claim for credit and provide evidence of your military service (including proof that your discharge was not dishonorable).

-If you satisfy the above requirements, you will be credited with up to five Pension Credits and Years of Vesting Service.
+If you satisfy the above requirements, you may be credited with up to five Pension Credits and Years of Vesting Service.